dd-pardal/tty-events/docs.md

 <a name="module_tty-events--Terminal..KeyboardEvent+sequence"></a>

 #### keyboardEvent.sequence : <code>string</code>
-The sequencd produced by the key / key combination.
+The sequence produced by the key / key combination.

 **Kind**: instance property of [<code>KeyboardEvent</code>](#module_tty-events--Terminal..KeyboardEvent)
 <a name="module_tty-events--Terminal..KeyboardEvent+isSpecial"></a>